askui/askui-dev-docs/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ---

 # AskUI Development Environment (ADE)
 After installation, the **ADE** is available for all users.
 No administrator privileges are necessary.
 ADE aims to reduce the amount of code needed to be written by you.
-It provides user-friendly commands which will assist you with AskUI product usage.
+It provides user-friendly commands that will assist you with AskUI product usage.

 Start by typing `askui-shell` in the terminal and this will make all ADE commands available.